-Grace Bible Institute was founded in 2006 with the purpose of training new grace leaders, pastors, and missionaries.
-Two of GBI’s graduates, Emiliano and Raquel Seravalli, are now serving as GMI Associate Missionaries alongside GMI missionaries, Jeff and Sally Roth.
+Grace Bible Institute (GBI) was founded in 2006 with the purpose of training new Grace leaders, pastors, and missionaries.
+Two of GBI’s graduates, Emiliano and Raquel Seravalli, are now serving as GMI missionaries in Nicaragua.
 In recent years the grace ministry in Costa Rica has also been reaching out into the Talamanca region of Costa Rica to minister to the indigenous people there near the border with Panama.
 The prayer is that God will provide the next missionary couple who desires to work with the people in this region.

 Please continue to pray for this ministry for it is God who causes the work to grow (1Cor.
 3:7).